-Stock Appreciation Rights, Deferred Compensation and Liabilities to Noncontrolling Interest Holders and liabilities to noncontrolling interest holders.
+Stock Appreciation Rights, Deferred Compensation and Liabilities to Noncontrolling Interest Holders

+Certain subsidiaries have equity-based compensation agreements with the subsidiary's employees and minority stockholders.
+These agreements are stock appreciation rights, deferred compensation agreements and liabilities to noncontrolling interest holders.
 Since these agreements are typically settled in cash or notes, they are accounted for as liability awards and measured at fair value.
 See Note 13, "Stock Appreciation Rights, Deferred Compensation and Redeemable Noncontrolling Interests," for additional information with respect to these agreements.